TABLE OF CONTENTS

 - Normalize: Select this option to obtain consistent volume in your recordings.
 You can also import files from your music library into Replay Music and normalize them as well.

-- Automatic Tagging: You can turn off tag lookups for artist, title, album and genre information when this setting is unchecked.
+- Automatic Tagging: You can turn off tag lookups for artist, title, album and genre information when this setting

 - Record to WAV: Makes individual WAV files from each song.

 the recording session ends, all your recorded tracks are burned to an MP3

 DATA CD.
 (You will need a CD Player that can read MP3 CDs to play this.)

 - Burn to Audio CD: After the recording session ends, all your recorded

 tracks are burned to an Audio CD.
 These CDs hold a maximum of 74 minutes